In this tutorial, we will see how to draw a chart in Excel.

 The main financial charts are line, area, stock, and candle charts.

-To represent our stock, Excel will use the classic Cartesian chart with its two X and Y axes.
+To Draw a Chart in Excel will use the classic Cartesian chart with its two X and Y axes.

 The X-axis will be used for the time variable, so in the case of a daily graph, the date of the day to which the Yahoo Finance OHLC data corresponds.